hoangttrang/fss_dbt/README.md

 - In file called `.dbt/profiles.yml` You can check multiple connection points and add more database and schema
     - Your dbt profile would be located in your personal .dbt path that doesn't live in the same directory as you development.
     - Find where `profiles.yml` is stored.
-    - Copy the content from [Activate Sample Script](Setup/Activate_sample.ps1) into your Activate Windows Batch File (Activate.ps1) file
+    - Copy the content from [Activate Sample Script](Setup/Activate_sample.ps1) into your Activate Windows PowerShell Script (Activate.ps1)
     - Update Activate.ps1 for
         - Path to your profile.yml
         - Path to your git repo